 When a driver attempts these DUI and DWI physical field sobriety tests, police officers are instructed to take a lot of notes on things that are done wrong in order to use the information to convict the driver of a Maryland DWI or DUI charge.

-An experienced attorney can help if you are facing a DWI or DUI charge in Maryland.
+An experienced attorney can help if you are facing a DWI or DUI charge in Ocean City, Baltimore, or other areas in Maryland.
 The attorneys at The Law Offices of Thomas J. Maronick have experience fighting Maryland drunk driving charges.
-You can contact Thomas Maronick on his cellphone at 202.288.0167, the law office at 410.244.5068 or via our website for a free consultation.
+You can contact Thomas Maronick at (410) 934-3007 or via our website for a free consultation.